hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/interceptors/built_in_server_interceptors.md

 * [PatientCompartmentEnforcingInterceptor JavaDoc](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/interceptor/PatientCompartmentEnforcingInterceptor.html)
 * [PatientCompartmentEnforcingInterceptor Source](https://github.com/hapifhir/hapi-fhir/blob/master/hapi-fhir-storage/src/main/java/ca/uhn/fhir/jpa/interceptor/PatientCompartmentEnforcingInterceptor.java)

-The PatientCompartmentEnforcingInterceptor can be registered to block resource updates which change the resource's patient compartment.
+The PatientCompartmentEnforcingInterceptor can be registered to block resource updates which would change the resource's patient compartment.
 This interceptor requires FHIR version R4 or later.

 If the JPA server has [partitioning](/docs/server_jpa_partitioning/partitioning.html) enabled, and [Tenant Identification Strategy](/docs/server_plain/multitenancy.html) is PATIENT_ID, the PatientCompartmentEnforcingInterceptor can be used to block resources to change partition as a consequence of updating a patient reference.